C.J. Abrams Player Props: Nationals vs. Athletics

 C.J.
 Abrams At The Plate

-- Abrams has picked up an RBI in 27.1% of his games this year, with two or more RBI in 10.3% of his games.
-He has also driven in three or more runs in three contests.
+- Abrams has had at least one RBI in 26.9% of his games this year (29 of 108), with two or more RBI 11 times (10.2%).
+He has also accounted for three or more of his team's runs in three contests.

-- He has scored in 45 games this season, with multiple runs 10 times.
+- He has scored in 41.7% of his games this season, with two or more runs scored in 9.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.